bulletmark/pystand/README.md

 ### Command `show`

 ```
-usage: pystand show [-h] [-a] [release]
+usage: pystand show [-h] [-r RELEASE] [-a] [re_match]

 Show versions available from a release.

 positional arguments:
-  release     python-build-standalone YYYYMMDD release to show (e.g.
-              20240415), default is latest release
+  re_match              show only versions+distributions matching this regular
+                        expression pattern

 options:
   -h, --help            show this help message and exit
+  -r RELEASE, --release RELEASE
+                        python-build-standalone YYYYMMDD release to show (e.g.
+                        20240415), default is latest release
-  -a, --all   also show all available distributions for each version from the
+  -a, --all             show all available distributions for each version from
-              release
+                        the release
 ```

 ### Command `path`